Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: SGNN Architecture and Training Details

-\item \textbf{Wide pathway:} A linear layer maps the concatenated embeddings directly to a scalar prediction.
-This ``wide'' component captures additive main effects and is designed to quickly learn interpretable marginal trends across the combinatorial design space.
+\item \textbf{Wide Pathway:} A linear transformation maps $\mathbf{x}_{\text{emb}}$ directly to a scalar.
+This wide component acts as a generalized linear model, capturing the additive marginal effects of each reagent and providing a stable baseline for the predicted yield.

-\item \textbf{Deep pathway:} A parallel MLP first passes the concatenated embeddings through a non-linear interaction layer, followed by a series of hidden layers (768 → 768 → 384 → 128 → 64) with ReLU activations, batch normalization, and dropout.
-This deep component captures complex, nonlinear interactions between reaction components—such as synergy or incompatibility between specific reagents.
+\item \textbf{Deep Pathway and Interaction Layer:} The deep component begins with a 128-unit "interaction" layer with ReLU activation that operates on the concatenated embeddings.
+The output is then concatenated with the original $\mathbf{x}_{\text{emb}}$ to form a 768-dimensional input for a multi-layer perceptron (MLP).
+The MLP consists of a series of dense layers (768 $\rightarrow$ 768 $\rightarrow$ 384 $\rightarrow$ 128 $\rightarrow$ 64) utilizing ReLU activations, Batch Normalization to stabilize the learning of synthetic distributions, and Dropout ($p \in [0.10, 0.15]$) to prevent the model from memorizing specific simulation artifacts.